IconHTML TagWriter 3.7.1

 You can move all objects horizontally or vertically, or scale the entire map.
 Mind that ovals cannot be used, so if you apply a non-proportional scale, circles will be transformed into circles with an approximative radius, not into ovals.

-This imageMap maker is handy for small and simple maps, but for more complex maps you may want to use 'Mapper' by Carl Bäckström instead.
-Although the author has discontinued the development of this application, you should still be able to find it at software archives like info-mac.
-A map file made in Mapper can be inserted easily by holding down the mouse on the "Map" button and choosing "Import from file...".
+This imageMap maker is handy for small and simple maps, but for more complex maps you may want to use external tools instead.
+A map file which has the same syntax as the old 'Mapper' program can be inserted easily by holding down the mouse on the "Map" button and choosing "Import from file...".

 Click the "TextImport" button of the "Tools & settings" palette to go to the text importer.